web-app-merchants/pwa-icons/README.md

 $ npm install @webappm/pwa-icons --save-dev
 ```

-4. You can also generate pwa-icons for your angular app.
+4. You can also generate wam-pwa-icons for your angular app.

 ```bash
 $ ng run @webappm/pwa-icons --project=project-name